Fernglen logo

 The gazebo was constructed in memory of Dr Lucy Moore, co-editor of "The Flora of NZ" and gifted by Dr Lucy Cranwell who wrote "The Botany of Auckland" while botanist at the Auckland Museum in the 1930s.
 She had heard about the opening and wanted to gift Fernglen with a sum of money to "put towards what you see fit" on the request that it was to be in memory of her colleague and dear friend Dr Lucy Moore.

-Muriel sadly passed away in July 2012 and is greatly missed.
+Sadly, Muriel passed away in July 2012 and is greatly missed.
 Her passion for New Zealand flora sustained her for 97 years.
-Her legacy is Fernglen Gardens, and several books including:
+Her legacy is Fernglen Gardens, and other books including:

 Bill and Muriel received the prestigious Loder Cup in 1970, and subsequent to this, Muriel was awarded the Queen's Service Medal.